openstack/trove-specs/specs/liberty/mongodb-backup-restore.rst

 Backup and restore capability is important for eventually moving the MongoDB datastore out of the "experimental" stage.
 MongoDB provides two utilities, mongodump and mongorestore, which work with BSON-based files: efficient, binary equivalents of the JSON data that MongoDB manages.
-These utilties will be used to provide a standard backup and restore strategy for the MongoDB datastore, equivalent to the MySQLDump strategy for MySQL-based datastores.
+These utilities will be used to provide a standard backup and restore strategy for the MongoDB datastore, equivalent to the MySQLDump strategy for MySQL-based datastores.